 Tell The Biden Admin to Permanently Halt Weapons Sales to Saudi Arabia & the UAE

-Add your name to demand that President Biden and Secretary Blinken permanently suspend weapons sales to Saudi Arabia and UAE, including the sale of Lockheed Martin F-35 jets to the UAE.
+Add your name to the petition to President Biden and Secretary Blinken urging them to permanently end weapons sales to Saudi Arabia and UAE.

 Dear President Biden and Secretary of State Blinken,

-We were excited to learn on January 27th, 2021 that you would be putting a hold on foreign arms sales to Saudi Arabia and the United Arab Emirates and that “offensive” support for Saudi Arabia’s war in Yemen would be stopped by your administration.
+We were excited to learn that the United States would be halting some arms sales to Saudi Arabia and the United Arab Emirates and that “offensive” support for Saudi Arabia’s war in Yemen would be stopped by your administration.

 The CEO of Raytheon Technologies, Greg Haynes, has already planned for a certain arms sale to Saudi Arabia to not go through.
 We are asking you to make that expectation reality by permanently suspending these massive sales to Saudi Arabia.